-When a securitisation vehicle is part of a consolidated group, it can still benefit from an exemption if it qualifies as an investment fund meeting some criteria which is rare in practice.
+In theory, even when part of a consolidated group, a securitisation vehicle could still benefit from an exemption if it qualifies as an "investment fund" meeting some criteria - however, this would be rare in practice.

-When the effective tax rate applicable to all the Luxembourg constituent entities (including the securitisation vehicle) of the consolidated group is below 15% (which could happen for a Luxembourg securitisation company funded by equity claiming a tax deduction for commitments made to shareholders), top-up tax is expected to apply, unless the jurisdiction can qualify for one of the safe-harbour exclusions.
-Such top-up tax could possibly apply either in the jurisdiction of the Ultimate Parent Company, in Luxembourg or in another jurisdiction implementing the minimum taxation rules, including EU and non-EU jurisdictions.
+When part of a consolidated group and when the effective tax rate applicable to all the Luxembourg constituent entities (including the securitisation vehicle) of the consolidated group is below 15%, a top-up tax may apply, unless the jurisdiction can qualify for one of the safe-harbour exclusions foreseen in the Pillar 2 Directive.
+Such top-up tax could possibly apply either in the jurisdiction of the ultimate parent company, in Luxembourg or in another jurisdiction implementing the minimum taxation rules, including EU and non-EU jurisdictions.